chrisnoonan98675/site/README.md

 * If you combine conditions in a loop, the order of the conditions matters.
 * In gradle, when deploying the content, we use `jekyll build --config "_config.yml,_jekyll.xebialabs.config.yml"` in order to override base URL, which is taken from the second configuration file.

+### Troubleshooting

 If you add a knowledge base article to the `_posts` folder but it doesn't appear on the website:

 * Check the `_site` folder to see if the article was converted to HTML.
 * Ensure that the file name starts with a date in `YYYY-MM-DD` format.
 * Ensure that words in the file name are separated with hyphens, *not* underscores.
-* Ensure that the YAML header is correct.
+* Ensure that the YAML front matter is correct.

 ### Useful links